Enterprise Development & Microfinance

 Online ISSN: 1755-1986

-Since 1990, Enterprise Development & Microfinance (EDM) has offered practice-based insights into the role of markets, enterprises and financial services in reducing poverty and stimulating economic development.
-This peer-reviewed journal, at the interface between research and practice, publishes papers written by researchers for the benefit of practice and those written by practitioners to inform research and policy.
-Enterprise Development & Microfinance was previously published under the title Small Enterprise Development (SED ISSN:0957-1329) between March 1990 and March 2008.
+The Enterprise Development & Microfinance (EDM) archive (1990-2022) contains over 30 years of valuable, practice-based insights into the role of markets, enterprises and financial services in reducing poverty and stimulating economic development.
+The articles in this peer-reviewed journal are written by researchers and practitioners for the benefit of practice and to inform research and policy.
+Enterprise Development & Microfinance was initially published under the title Small Enterprise Development (SED ISSN:0957-1329) between March 1990 and March 2008.

 Enterprise Development & Microfinance-Volumes